s-victor/TinyPedal/docs/customization.md

 Show vehicles that are stored in garage stall during race (for example, DNF or DQ).
 Default is `false`.

     additional_players_front, additional_players_behind
 Set additional players shown on relative list.
 Each value is limited to a maximum of 60 additional players (for a total of 120 additional players).
-Default value is `0`.
+Default is `0`.

 ## Ride height